 The basalt gives the hills a distinctly otherworldly look.
 It is a fabulous landscape, used in many films including the classic Wicker Man and, more recently, Stardust and Snow White and the Huntsman.
 The area is sparsely inhabited today, but it has seen all kinds of residents over the millennia, including the dinosaurs whose footprints were found at An Corran, not far away, and the Mesolithic peoples who later lived in the area.

-The land around the Old Man is called the Sanctuary, and the approaching hills have a look of the ‘mangers’ we have seen at ancient sacred sites, forming a natural amphitheatre down which sheer waterfalls tumble.
-There is no suggestion that this was revered in antiquity, according to the archaeological record at least, but there is no question that such a striking feature would have gathered about itself as many legends and beliefs as it does clouds…all of which it seemed intent on emptying on our heads… and would have undoubtedly played a part in the beliefs of the area in ancient times.
+The land around the Old Man is called the Sanctuary, and the approaching hills have a look of the ‘mangers’ we have seen at other ancient and sacred site.
+Here, it forms a natural amphitheatre down which sheer waterfalls tumble.
+There is no suggestion that this was revered in antiquity, at least, not according to the archaeological record, but there is no question that such a striking feature would have gathered about itself as many legends and beliefs as it does clouds… all of which it seemed intent on emptying on our heads… and would have undoubtedly played a part in the beliefs of the area in ancient times.
 It is not as if you can just ignore it…